kkmcgg/splat/README.md

 **Consensus Blending** is a novel approach to enhance LiDAR data by capitalizing on overlapping pulse regions.
 By focusing on areas where pulses intersect, this method aims to boost the signal-to-noise ratio, ensuring that only consistent and corroborated data is emphasized.
 By treating overlapping LiDAR pulses as a form of consensus, or a "seconded motion", weak or inconsistent signals can be minimized or excluded, yielding a more refined and reliable point cloud.
 This technique has potential implications for improving point cloud quality in applications ranging from topographic mapping to autonomous vehicle navigation.

-# Gaussian Splatting and Data Integration: A Deep Dive
+# Gaussian Splatting and Data Integration: An Un-Edite Deep Dive

 Exploring the nature of observations, Gaussian splatting stands out as a versatile technique in computer graphics and data visualization.
 Our discussion ventured into the intricacies of integrating 4D observations and the role of Gaussian splatting in this context.